Distance: 13 miles (21 km) round trip to White Cascade and the Glen Aulin High Sierra Camp

 There are seven High Sierra Camps in Yosemite, and the one at Glen Aulin is arguably the crown jewel.
 It's right at the base of White Cascade and the seductive pool below it.
 Remember the photo at the top of the page?
 The Glen Aulin camp is nestled in the trees to the immediate left of that river bank, not 50 meters away.
 It's a place that inspires amiable feelings and relaxed bonhomie - at my last visit, a group of two dozen worldly and largely unacquainted adults was readily persuaded to sing campfire songs together, a feat of uninhibition that I defy you to replicate at any bar anywhere.

 There's a catch to the High Sierra Camps: they're by reservation only and very popular.
 If you want to secure a particular camp and date, you have to enter (and win) a lottery; for the 2013 season, lottery entry was available from September 1st to November 1st.
 You can request a lottery form here.
 If you don't win the lottery, all is not lost: there will be dates that didn't get filled or have cancellations, which you can reserve after the lottery.
 Check the availability page starting in March to see what extra dates are available for the following summer, and check the rates page to see if the prices have changed recently.
+(Note: the new park vendor for 2016 doesn't appear to have these links all working correctly yet; I'll update this space once this happens.)

 A few miscellaneous Glen Aulin High Sierra Camp notes: There are four cots per cabin.
 If your party isn't either 4 or 8 people, you'll end up sharing your tent with strangers.
 Blankets, pillows, pillowcases, and hand towels are provided, but you need to bring your own sheet(s).
 Dinner and breakfast are included in the basic price; for an extra $15.75, you can order a sack lunch to carry away the next day.
 There's potable water available at the camp, so you don't need to pack two days' worth of hydration.